sib-swiss/glittr/README.md

 ## API

 The API endpoint is available at `/api/repositories`.
-It is using [Spatie Query Builder](https://spatie.be/docs/laravel-query-builder/v5/introduction) to filter the data with with the following parameters:
+It is using [Spatie Query Builder](https://spatie.be/docs/laravel-query-builder/v5/introduction) to filter the data with the following parameters:

 ### Filters